nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 3a1.
 SETA shows an error message.

       Use case resumes at step 2.

 **Use case: Delete question**

-1. User requests to list questions
+1. User requests to list questions.
-2. SETA shows list of questions
+2. SETA shows list of questions.
-3. User requests to delete a specific question
+3. User requests to delete a specific question.
-4. SETA deletes the question
+4. SETA deletes the question.

    Use case ends.